Salman Rushdie attacker receives maximum sentence

 Salman Rushdie | Source: CK

-The accused attacker of famed author Salman Rushdie was scheduled for trial in late summer.
-In August 2022, Rushdie was stabbed repeatedly during a moderated discussion, leaving him badly wounded.
-In the wake of the attack, public figures voiced fervent support for the writer, invoking Free Speech.
-The news of the attacker’s trial followed the publication of Rushdie’s latest novel, which details the incident.
+A New York judge sentenced the attacker of famed author Salman Rushdie to 32 years in prison for attempted murder and assault.
+In August 2022, the attacker repeatedly stabbed Rushdie during a moderated discussion, leaving the author badly wounded.
+In the wake of the attack, public figures voiced fervent support for Rushdie, invoking Free Speech.

 Key Players